williamspiro/contentDruid/README.md

 ```
 pagesToScrub = ["http://www.puppy.com", "http://cats.com", ...]
 ```
 This will output the CMS a site uses based on the `meta name="generator"` HTML tag.
+If there is no `generator` meta tag, we will look for some other common signs of certain CMSs.
 ```
-$ python cmsFinder.py
+$ python3 cmsFinder.py
 ```

 ## blogFeaturedImageSoup